BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Resistant to Magic
 - Throw Stones (range 8", Strength 1)

-**ACTIVE/PASSIVE RULES**

-- **Family Rivalry** `PASSIVE` - Lotho may not take part in any Heroic Actions declared by either Bilbo Baggins or Frodo Baggins.
+- **Family Rivalry** `PASSIVE`

+Lotho may not take part in any Heroic Actions declared by either Bilbo Baggins or Frodo Baggins.

-- **Considerable Wealth** `ACTIVE` - Lotho may spend his Will Points to pay off models around him in the following ways:
+- **Considerable Wealth** `ACTIVE`

+Lotho may spend his Will Points to pay off models around him in the following ways:
 At the start of a Fight Phase, before the Declare Heroic Actions step, Lotho can spend a Will Point to use this ability.
 If he does, until the End Phase of the turn, friendly Hobbit models within 3" of Lotho gain a +1 bonus to their Fight Value.
 At the start of a Move Phase, before the Declare Heroic Actions step, Lotho can spend a Will Point to use this ability.
 If he does, until the End Phase of the turn, friendly Ruffian models within 3" of Lotho count as having the Fearless special rule.
 When an enemy model attempts to Charge Lotho, Lotho may spend a Will Point to use this ability.
 If he does, roll a D6.
 On a 2+, the enemy model stops 1" away from Lotho instead of Charging him and their Activation immediately ends.

 </div>